 8715 Melrose Avenue, West Hollywood 90069

-The vibrant escape six floors up, is filled with tropical plants, colorful prints and draped fairy lights that will make you feel like you’ve stepped into an exotic hideaway.
+The vibrant escape six floors up are filled with tropical plants, colorful prints and draped fairy lights that will make you feel like you’ve stepped into an exotic hideaway.
 Until, of course, you get the head-on view of the Hollywood sign and remember where you are.
 You’ll have an eclectic mix of drinks and decor to lose yourself in as you leave the hustle and bustle below.

 6500 Selma Ave, Los Angeles, 90028

 This Santa Monica beach house seems to float in the sky with the palm trees, the casual-chic atmosphere will make you feel like you’ve stepped into an old friend’s living room—a friend that’s not struggling to show up with a new designer bag in tow for weekly brunches.
-Their Italian-style food seems at odds with the clientele but there are plently of options that are surprisingly good considering the incredible ocean view—which are notoriously coupled with less than desirable food.
+Their Italian-style food seems at odds with the clientele but there are plenty of options that are surprisingly good considering the incredible ocean view—which is notoriously coupled with less than desirable food.

 1332 2nd St, Santa Monica, 90401